How to Make the Most of Job Fairs

 - Obtain employment.
 Employers indicate that career fairs and on-campus interviewing are among the top five ways they find new hires.

 - Know your objective.
-Decide whether you are seeking full-time employment, co-op, internship, or contacts.
+Decide whether you are seeking full-time employment, co-op, internship, or networking contacts.

 - Create a personal commercial to introduce yourself and present your qualifications.